A stillbirth should be registered at a register office within 42 days.

 You will be asked for evidence to get financial support.
 This can be the notification for the registration of a stillbirth from the attending doctor or midwife, or a certificate of stillbirth from the registrar.

-You won’t be able to claim Child Benefit.
+You will not be able to claim Child Benefit.

 The following organisations give support and advice: